dmateja724/dnd-combat-tracker/README.md

 - Saved combatant library you can create, edit, and reuse from the add form or any combatant card.
 - Encounter library per account with modal-driven create/rename/delete flows, instant switching, and automatic persistence.
 - Dice tray for common polyhedral rolls plus rewind/advance turn controls, backed by secure email/password auth with HTTP-only cookies.
+- Pop-out player viewer window that mirrors the active encounter so players can track turns without touching the GM screen.

 ## Tech Stack